| Title: | Soundscape Background Noise, Power, and Saturation |

 Description

-This function is a way to continue an unfinished process of the soundSat() function through a backup file.
+This function is a way to continue an unfinished process of the soundSat(), soundMat() or multActivity() functions through a backup file.

-Arguments can't be inputted nor changed since the function will automatically load them from the original soundSat() run.
+Arguments can't be inputted nor changed since the function will automatically load them from the .RData files.
+However you may manually change them (not recomended)

 Usage